 Nonetheless, if you are on the hunt for a new long-term investment in a new camera or simply want to acquire a backup camera, The Fuji X100F or the RicohGR could be your new favorites.
 Making money off of Street Photography is very difficult, therefore all of these investments come from my regular day job.

-Organizing a trip is already a lot of work and to save you of some of it, here is my list of gear that is in my travel photography backpack and suitable for international travels.
-It is optimized to fit in the hand luggage, so you don’t need to be afraid to leave all your gear in the responsibility of the airline.
+Organizing a trip is already a lot of work and to save you of some of it, here is my list of travel photography gear that is in my backpack and suitable for international travels.
+It is optimized to fit in the hand luggage, so you don’t need to be afraid to leave all your travel photography gear in the responsibility of the airline.
 Another advantage is, that you can take it always with you and don’t need it to abandon in the hotel room or apartment.

 The Fuji X100F is still my favorite camera for Street Photography.
 It is small, conceivable and delivers great quality images.
 You don’t appear like a professional paparazzi, but like a typical tourist due to its retro design.

 Featuring a 35mm full-frame equivalent lens, you are very versatile in your choice of motives.
 Portraits are possible and not as heavily distorted like anything below 35mm.

 This focal length is also close to our natural field of view.
 Although offering the luxury of an electronic viewfinder as well as an optical viewfinder, you are very fast accustomed to the framing of the Fuji X100F.

 In my opinion, it is the ideal travel camera and therefore part of my travel photography gear list.
 It is light-weight, you can take it everywhere and walk with it the whole day without getting tired of it.

 The fixed lens is an advantage for me on my travel since this design is less prone to get dirty and can also be used to do Street Photography at night, which is great when you want to explore the Bluefire near Ijen for example.